 Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

-- Complimentary full breakfast (entree or buffet, coffee, and juice) for up to two registered adults and two registered children.
+- Complimentary full breakfast (entree or buffet, coffee, and juice) for up to 2 registered adults and 2 registered children, including tax and tip, at eligible properties

 - Guaranteed late checkout at 4PM except at resorts